-Modified Breast Lift Types
+Breast Lift Type

-Benelli Breast Lift
+Breast Lift Type

-This breast lift is perfect for 1st degree Ptosis (mild sagging) where less than 2 cm of excess skin needs to be excised.
-Since this type of breast lift is less invasive due to less skin manipulation and cutting, the healing and recovery will be somewhat easier than some other breast lift types.
-This also means that there are fewer risks and complications.
+The Benelli breast lift is perfect for first degree ptosis (mild sagging) where less than two centimeters of excess skin needs to be excised.
+Because this type of breast lift is less invasive than others, the healing and recovery will be somewhat easier.
+This also means there are fewer breast lift risks and complications.